audurannaj/the-simpsons/index.md

 A dataset holding the **Script** for each episode was hard to come by.
 The dataset that was used was found on [Data.Word](https://data.world/data-society/the-simpsons-by-the-data/workspace/file?filename=simpsons_script_lines.csv).

 In order to obtain the **Synopsis**, [Simpsons.Fandom](https://simpsons.fandom.com/wiki/List_of_Episodes) was again scraped, but this time each episode's page was scraped in order to obtain the synopsis for each and every episode in *HTML* format.
-As these files are 662 text files, they will be omitted from the downloadable options above.

 An example of a synopsis which was scraped can be seen below: